sukhnaazsingh/studentMentalHealth/README.md

 ## 🌐 Live Demo

 You can check out the live demo of the application here: [Student Mental Health Analysis](https://studentmentalhealth.onrender.com/home)

+⚠️ Caution!
+The app takes a little bit to load because of render free tier.

 ## 📂 Project Structure
 ```